 An estimated 266,000 new cases of breast cancer are diagnosed in the U.S. each year.
 Meanwhile, a growing number of women are undergoing genetic testing for mutations in BRCA, the “breast cancer gene.”
 As a result, thousands of American women get mastectomies, removing one or both breasts as a means of halting or preventing the spread of cancer.

 Mastectomies save lives.
 They also alter women’s bodies.
 As of 1998, with the passage of the Women’s Health and Cancer Rights Act, insurance companies are required to cover the cost of post-mastectomy breast reconstruction.
 The choice to reconstruct is a highly personal one, although medical complications, access to specialist care and other socioeconomic barriers may influence a woman’s decision.
 About 35 percent of women have their breasts surgically rebuilt following mastectomies, according to BreastCancer.org.

 Fortunately for breast cancer survivors who are able and want to reconstruct their breasts, surgical options have improved and expanded.
 We spoke with Dr. Constance M. Chen, a plastic surgeon specializing in breast reconstruction and an assistant professor of plastic surgery at Weill Cornell Medical College, and put together a guide to post-mastectomy reconstruction options.

 Women might assume they should schedule their mastectomies first and then figure out breast reconstruction later.
 But the manner in which a mastectomy is performed actually dictates reconstruction options and outcomes.
 That’s why patients are often encouraged to make decisions about reconstruction beforehand, as well as select a breast surgeon and plastic surgeon who work as a team.
-“If you can find a breast surgeon who thinks about skin and tissue preservation,” Chen said, “you’ll be in the best place for reconstruction if that’s the road you decide to go down.”
+“If you can find a breast surgeon who thinks about skin and tissue preservation,” Chen says, “you’ll be in the best place for reconstruction if that’s the road you decide to go down.”

 Timeline of reconstruction: A mastectomy and breast reconstruction can be performed during the same surgical session or as separate operations.
 Medically, there’s nothing wrong with leaving time between the two procedures — some women wait months or even years to rebuild their breasts.
 But there are some advantages to doing them together.